Decrease your liability and be compliant with the new FDA compounding laws

 It is important to know that as a doctor you are mainly protected from FDA issues because of something called, “the practice of medicine.”
 When you don't have a custom prescription that directs the pharmacy to make a custom medication for each individual patient you can have potential issues if a problem arises.
 The script proves in your medical records that you don't manufacture/compound anything but instead order the medication from the pharmacy and simply administer it, in accordance with state and federal law.
 This prescription, along with the consent form that every patient signs, is the best protection you as a doctor have.
 Vertisis provides all this and more in a streamlined compounding process per your prescription and strengthens your practice no matter the size or number of patients you treat.

-In addition, these older compounders have often inflated many of their prices to pay for their new 503B facilities or upgrades to the USP 800 standards.
+In addition, these older compounders have often inflated many of their prices to pay for their new 503B facilities.
 It's the same old medication but with prices potentially up to 1000% higher than before.
 Vertisis is already built to the highest standards and has solved these problems for you.
 In fact, before we ever built our modern facility our extensive legal team, medical malpractice attorneys, pharmacy attorneys and FDA attorneys were brought into every aspect of our operation and design to make sure we have the highest level of compliance at local and federal levels to include protection for physicians and medical practices.
 We at Vertisis have designed this system to protect medical practices and doctors to allow you to work freely and confidently; something that we know is unparalleled in the compounding pharmacy world.
 Furthermore, Vertisis has also partnered with Unipathic Medicine to provide an infrastructure to help educate and grow personalized medicine into the future so you can stay at the cutting-edge of integrative medical care.

 “By using Vertisis as a doctor you can be assured you are protected and following the latest sterile-drug compounding practices and laws not found elsewhere”